 Constricted blood flow makes the feet and hands seem colder compared to normal.
 When your extremities do not get enough oxygen, the temperature of the skin and nerves can drop to uncomfortable levels.
 Even wearing more clothes and socks and turning up the heat does not help.
 It is even worse during the cold winter months, especially if it’s snowing outside.

 Restricted blood flow can lead to fluid build up in some parts of our body.
-This condition is known as edema.
+This condition is known as peripheral edema.
 It occurs commonly in the feet, ankle, and leg.
 In more severe cases, edema can cause heart failure.
 This happens when the heart does not deliver enough blood to the body.
 Also, edema in the legs and feet can arise when blood pools in that region.
 Tension builds, which pressures fluid from the veins into neighboring tissue.
 In fact, there is a host of issues associated with edema.

 - Leg and arm inflammation and swelling